 For more information, visit the Hernando County COVID website or call 352-540-6800.

-The James A. Haley Veterans’ Hospital is expanding its coronavirus vaccination efforts in the community.
+* The James A. Haley Veterans’ Hospital is offering coronavirus vaccination efforts.

 All veterans who are patients at James A. Haley Veterans' Hospital & Clinic, regardless of age or medical condition, are eligible.
 Homeless veterans, as well as vets living in VA congregate living areas and patients receiving chemotherapy, hemodialysis or organ transplants are also able to get vaccines at this time.

 Staff will contact them directly to schedule an appointment.
 Veterans are encouraged to let their Primary Care Provider know so that they can make a note in the patient’s chart and follow up when vaccine is available to them.